 Your colorectal cancer treatment depends on your overall health, extent of the disease and your tolerance for various therapies.
 The sequence and combination of treatment will depend on the site and stage of your cancer.

 The primary treatment for colorectal cancer is often surgical removal (called resection) of the cancerous portion and surrounding lymph nodes, along with a length of normal tissue on either side of the cancer.
-Cadence Health has specialized surgical oncologists who have expertise in metastatic colorectal cancer surgery including resection and ablation of the liver.
+Northwestern Medicine Central DuPage Hospital and Northwestern Medicine Delnor Hospital have specialized surgical oncologists who have expertise in metastatic colorectal cancer surgery including resection and ablation of the liver.
 Many of these surgeries can be done using a minimally invasive approach.

 - Proton therapy — one of the most precise forms of radiation therapy, proton treatment can be precisely controlled so most of the radiation ends up directly in the tumor, reducing the risk of damage to surrounding healthy tissues and causing fewer short- and long-term side effects.
 It has been effective in treating certain types of colorectal cancer.
-Cadence Health is the first and only health system in Illinois and the ninth in the country to offer proton therapy.
+Northwestern Medicine Chicago Proton Center* is the first and only health system in Illinois and the ninth in the country to offer proton therapy.

 Drugs are administered, either intravenously or orally, to interfere with the cancer cell’s ability to reproduce.
 Your experienced medical oncologist will determine the best combination of medications for your stage of cancer.
-If appropriate, the medical oncologists at Cadence Health may consult directly with the team at Cleveland Clinic to discuss your treatment options.
 Studies have shown that chemotherapy after surgery can increase the survival rate for patients with some stages of colorectal cancer.
 Chemotherapy can also help relieve symptoms of advanced cancer.

 Side effects from cancer treatment can impact your quality of life and your body’s ability to respond to treatment.
-Cadence Health is home to a diverse team of palliative medicine specialists who work with your oncologist to help relieve your pain and manage your symptoms.
-Cadence Health palliative medicine specialists:
+Northwestern Medicine Cancer Center Warrenville and the Northwestern Medicine Cancer Center Delnor is home to a diverse team of palliative medicine specialists who work with your oncologist to help relieve your pain and manage your symptoms.
+The palliative medicine specialists:

 - Treat pain and other physical symptoms of cancer, such as fatigue, nausea, trouble sleeping, poor appetite, breathing difficulties, and weight loss